Pre-conditions for distribution

 Under the AIFD Ethics Code, the pharmaceutical company can provide financial support or services to a patient organisation.
 A written agreement must be signed between the pharmaceutical company and the patient organisation and the amount of the financial support must be clearly defined.
 The non-financial, direct or indirect support must also be defined in the agreement.
 These service agreements can only be concluded if they aim to support public health or research.
 Every pharmaceutical company must declare the patient organisations they are supporting.
 This declaration must be clear and understandable to an average reader.

 The logos of patient organisations can be used only on their approval.
 Pharmaceutical companies must not insist on being the sole supporter of a patient organisation or a big project.
-The Ethics Code repeats the prohibition to promote drugs to the general public through patient organisations.
+The Ethics Code repeats the prohibition to promote pharmaceuticals to the general public through patient organisations.

 In case of a complaint based on a violation of these provisions, the pharmaceutical company can face sanctions depending on the gravity of the violation.
 The authority to examine the violation differs depending on the complainant.
 For example, if the complaint is made by a physician with regard to an AIFD member, the case is examined by TIDK (Promotion Principles Inspection Board of AIFD).
 The Ethics Code sets out the sanctions such as a warning sanction, a notification, reprobation, a suspension of the company’s membership of the Association and permanent exclusion from the Association.
 In the case of a repetition of the same violation, there will be a heavier sanction.